-What about 1, 2, 5 and 10 Gallon aquariums?
+What about 1, 2, 5 and 10 gallon aquariums?
 Can these be successfully maintained?
 Of course they can.
-In this article we discuss several key issues for the successful “mini” fish habitat.
+Let’s have a closer look at several key issues for the successful ‘mini’ fish habitat, the small aquarium.

-Not included in this article are “fish bowls”.
+We do not include “fish bowls” in this article.
 A small aquarium is likely to be cheaper than a bowl and can be equipped with the fundamentals that are essential for successful fish keeping.